RESOURCES

 khaki

 The color khaki was made for, and will forever be synonymous, with soldiers.
-In the late 1800’s, Sir Harry Lumsden ordered yards of white cotten and dyed the bright white cloth using tea, coffee, and mud so that soldiers would blend in with the dusty desert.
+In the late 1800’s, Sir Harry Lumsden ordered yards of white cotton and dyed the bright white cloth using tea, coffee, and mud so that soldiers would blend in with the dusty desert.
 This was the first time that European armies showed up to battle looking less like a parade and more like hunters.

 buff